luigi311/JellyPlex-Watched/README.md

 ## Contributing

 I am open to receiving pull requests.
 If you are submitting a pull request, please make sure run it locally for a day or two to make sure it is working as expected and stable.
-Make all pull requests against the dev branch and nothing will be merged into the main without going through the lower branches.

 ## License